nleanba/typst-marginalia/main.typ

 See the appendix for a more detailed explanation of the #link(label("marginalia-setup()"), [```typc setup()```]) function and its options.

-Additionally, I recommend using typst’s partial function application feature to customize other aspects of the notes consistently:
+Additionally, I recommend using Typst's partial function application feature to customize other aspects of the notes consistently:
 #codeblock[
   ```typ
   #let note = note.with(/* options here */)